mcjkurz/qhchina/docs/pkg_docs/corpora/index.md

 ## Performance Considerations

-- For very large corpora, consider using `min_count` to filter out rare words
+- For very large corpora, consider using `min_word_count` to filter out rare words
 - When creating co-occurrence matrices for large vocabularies, use `use_sparse=True`
 - The `compare_corpora` function stores results in memory, so for extremely large corpora, consider processing in batches